 - Increase networking & collaboration among the region’s water-focused community members

-- Encourage momentum of activities aimed at supporting ag profitability and advancing ag water management and sustaining the vitality of High Plains communities
+- Encourage momentum of activities related to advancing ag water management and sustaining the vitality of High Plains communities

 Who should attend?